JustenRickert/justenrickert.github.io/about.md

 tags: about
 ---

 Hello!
-I am a Mathematician and aspiring Web Developer aspiring to make an important impact on the World Wide Web.
-If you're interested in what I've already done, check out this list of things that I've done.
+I call myself Mathematician and Web Developer and aspire to make an important impact on the World Wide Web.
+If you're interested in what I've already done, check out these lists of things.
+Also please make sure to check back in sometime!

 ### School Papers